 Classic Sour Cream Pound Cake Recipe with Ghee (Gluten Free)

 This old-fashioned dessert just got a healthy upgrade: classic sour cream pound cake delivers a moist, buttery, and yet light treat perfect for holiday entertaining.
-Using health-promoting ingredients like ghee, organic dairy and unrefined coconut sugar, this easy recipe is refined sugar free, gluten free and is sure to be a crowd pleaser!
+Using health-promoting ingredients like ghee, organic dairy, and unrefined coconut sugar, this easy homemade recipe is refined sugar-free, gluten-free and is sure to be a crowd-pleaser!

 This post is sponsored by Organic Valley.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.